bolzhub/Root-Inserts/README.md

 ## Future Improvements

-Box for resin clearing markers.
+Box for resin clearing markers and other map components.

 Container alternatives without plexiglass.